qeeqbox/social-analyzer/README.md

   --filter      Filter detected profiles by good, maybe or bad, you can do combine them with comma (good,bad) or use all --profiles    Filter profiles by detected, unknown or failed, you can do combine them with comma (detected,failed) or use all
-  --countries   select websites by country or countries separated by space as: us br ru --type        Select websites by type (Adult, Music etc) --top         select top websites as 10, 50 etc...[--websites is not needed] --extract     Extract profiles, urls & patterns if possible
+  --countries   select websites by country or countries separated by space as: us br ru --save        save CLI results to a .json or .csv file --recursive-depth recursively search newly discovered usernames from public profile links --recursive-limit maximum new usernames to follow per recursion pass --doctor      check selected sites for captcha, waf, timeout or reachability issues --sync-whatsmyname download and convert the WhatsMyName dataset into importable JSON files --type        Select websites by type (Adult, Music etc) --top         select top websites as 10, 50 etc...[--websites is not needed] --extract     Extract profiles, urls & patterns if possible